EdenGri/evolutionary_algorithm_temperature_prediction/README.md

 - Weather is a cyclical process - one of the reasons is that major changes are initiated by changes in the earth's orbit around the sun.
 The orbital changes occur slowly over time influencing where solar radiation is received on earth's surface during different seasons.
 By themselves, these changes in the distribution of solar radiation are not strong enough to cause large temperature changes.
 - We decided to predict the weather using the temperature because this is one of the main factors we usually look at when deciding how the weather will be

-Genetic Programming
+##Genetic Programming

-**Individual:**
+###Individual:

 In the evolutionary algorithm, an individual is a single potential solution to a given problem.
 In our case, the problem is by a given date to predicate the temperature on this date.
 We want to solve this problem by generating a mathematical function approximating the weather.
 So our single solution is a mathematical function.

-We represent the mathematical function as a "Function Tree" GP.
-In the "Function Tree" the inner nodes will be from the "function set" and the leaves from the "terminal set".
+<br />We represent the mathematical function as a "Function Tree" GP.
+In the "Function Tree" the inner nodes will be from

-**Function set:**
+the "function set" and the leaves from the "terminal set".

+###Function set:

 In the context of genetic programming, a "function set" is a set of functions that can be used to build the solution to a given problem.
 The "function set" is used to build the initial population of solutions, which evolved over time.

-In our system, the "function set" is pre-defined and fixed and consists of a set of basic mathematical functions that can be combined to build more complex solutions.
+<br />In our system, the "function set" is pre-defined and fixed and consists of a set of basic mathematical functions
+that can be combined to build more complex solutions.

-Our "function set" includes the following basic arithmetic functions:
+<br />Our "function set" includes the following basic arithmetic functions:

 - addition - "f\_add"
 - subtraction - "f\_sub"